Adult-Gerontology Clinical Nurse Specialist (CNS), MSN

 Program Specific Admission Requirements

-Applicants to the Adult-Gerontology Clinical Nurse Specialist (CNS) program must possess a baccalaureate degree in nursing from an ACEN or CCNE accredited program; have an undergraduate GPA of at least 3.00 or other evidence of ability to complete successfully a graduate program such as grades in other post-baccalaureate courses, scores from national graduate school entrance examinations, or a record of progressively higher work experiences; and be licensed as a registered nurse in the state of Pennsylvania.
+Applicants to the Adult-Gerontology Clinical Nurse Specialist (CNS) program must possess a baccalaureate degree in nursing from a CCNE, ACEN or CNEA accredited program; have an undergraduate GPA of at least 3.00 or other evidence of ability to complete successfully a graduate program such as grades in other post-baccalaureate courses, scores from national graduate school entrance examinations, or a record of progressively higher work experiences; and be licensed as a registered nurse in the state of Pennsylvania.

 The applicant should have satisfactorily completed undergraduate or equivalent approved courses in basic physical assessment and statistics.
 The applicant must submit three professional references and a 300-word personal statement identifying career goals, demonstrating communication and writing skills.
 A personal interview with the program director or a faculty member to clarify goals and objectives is required.